Why so many Indian e-commerce startups fail and what can be done about it

-India, a nation that boasts of nearly 500 million Internet users and the No. 1 market in the online retail space, should already be the global leader with regards to eCommerce.
+India, which has approximately 658 million Internet users and the largest market for online shopping, should already be the global leader in terms of eCommerce.

-According to a recent study conducted by the International Data Corporation (IDC), India is the fastest growing market in the global Top 20 smartphone marketplace, witnessing an impeccable annual growth of 14% in 2017, with a total shipment of 124 million units.
-To add to that, even Rural India has observed a staggering growth in the mobile Internet business.
+According to a recent survey done by the International Data Corporation (IDC), India is the world’s fastest-growing smartphone market, with an annual growth rate of 19% in 2022 and a total shipment of 37 million devices.
+In addition, even rural India has witnessed a meteoric rise in mobile Internet commerce.

-Even in the midst of a recent national economic downturn, India’s eCommerce industry saw a gradual rise in consumption demand.
+Despite a recent national economic crisis, India’s eCommerce business experienced a modest increase in consumption demand.

 Despite working with such advantages, most Indian eCommerce start-ups fail to cash in, and inevitably shut shop within six months of their launch.
 So, why exactly has India failed to position itself as the world’s No. 1 eCommerce player?
 In this article, we dive into common mistakes made by most start-ups: